 Mesquite Senior Games … Your Athletic Encore

-Now in our 13th year, the Mesquite Senior Games invites female and male athletes, age 50 and better, to compete in a variety of events against age-group peers.
-Events take place in April.
+(2015) Now in our 14th year, the Mesquite Senior Games invites female and male athletes, age 50 and better, to compete in a variety of events against age-group peers.
+Events take place in April and May (Softball).
 We also host the Mesquite Winter Classic and CAN/AM softball tournaments in October and November/December.
 See schedule for this year’s offerings and event pages for details.

-Event hosts are The City of Mesquite (Basketball Skills, Fitness Walk, Long Drive, Softball, Tennis and Road Races), Hidden Valley Ranch (Target Pistol), Sun City Mesquite (Bocce Ball, Bridge and Pickleball), Virgin River Casino (Bowling) and Virgin Valley High School/Clark County School District (Track and Field).
+Event hosts are The City of Mesquite (Basketball Skills, Fitness Walk, Long Drive, Softball, Tennis and Bicycling), Hidden Valley Ranch (Target Pistol), Sun City Mesquite (Bocce Ball, Bridge and Pickleball), Virgin River Casino (Bowling) and Virgin Valley High School/Clark County School District (Track and Field).

 Unless specified, all competition and scoring is male/female within 5-year age groups (50-54 and up).
 Competition age equals age at year-end (i.e., if your 65th birthday occurs at any time during the year, you compete as 65 for the entire year).